jmon828/SOC-Automation-Lab/Part 5: Integrating Wazuh, TheHive & Shuffle/Part 5: Integrating Wazuh, TheHive & Shuffle.md

 ### 4b.
 Head back to shuffle and add the Virus Total App
 ![image](https://github.com/user-attachments/assets/d7aa5ec9-67cb-4696-aaf0-6ba59d3f3bb9)

     Once the app is Activated > Drag and drop the App on to our workflow
 ![image](https://github.com/user-attachments/assets/a705dcb4-d358-4871-8d52-fd2e950c9bc6)

 ### 4c.
 Configure VirusTotal App
 ![image](https://github.com/user-attachments/assets/d6ac1639-c250-4f01-81e2-78961a35f690)

-Click on Authenticate Virustotal V3 to apply the API key you copied earlier and submit\
+Click on Authenticate Virustotal V3 to apply the API key you copied earlier and submit
 ![image](https://github.com/user-attachments/assets/7c5930a6-bd2a-4c09-b3a7-8060b5e7619d)
 ![image](https://github.com/user-attachments/assets/704b87a3-a92c-4548-ac94-8f3eacd84bb8)

-Once Submitted > Ensure that the”ID” is set to the Regex output.
+Once Submitted > Ensure that the ”ID” is set to the Regex output.
 Remember the regex is there to parse out the value of the hash!
 ![image](https://github.com/user-attachments/assets/e24f2ddb-3d2a-4767-8e1e-bcbab73de4aa)

 ### 4d.
 VirusTotal Testing and Troubleshooting